hapijs/hapi/docs/Reference.md

 etc.).
 If the input is an `Error` object, the method returns back the error wrapped in a [`Boom`](https://github.com/hapijs/boom) object.

+Note that when used to return both an error and credentials in the authentication methods, `reply()` must be called with three arguments `function(err, null, data)` where `data` is the additional authentication information.

 The [response flow control rules](#flow-control) apply.

 ```js